Live Bullet: Track listing

-The 2011 remastered CD reissue has one extra track, "I Feel Like Breaking Up Somebody’s Home", (3:05), recorded live at the Pontiac Silverdome.
+The 2011 remastered CD reissue has one extra track, "I Feel Like Breaking Up Somebody’s Home", (3:05), recorded live at the Pontiac Silverdome on June 26, 1976.

 The live version of the song "Katmandu" was also featured as the sole Bob Seger track as part of a promotional-only compilation album issued by Capitol records entitled The Greatest Music Ever Sold, which was distributed to record stores during the 1976 holiday season as part of Capitol's "Greatest Music Ever Sold" campaign, promoting 15 "best of" albums released by the record label.
 Live' Bullet is a live album and not a "best of" compilation, though several tracks were major regional hits ("Lookin' Back" #2 in Detroit, etc.).

 Many songs from the album such as "Nutbush City Limits", "Lookin' Back", and "Turn the Page" became hit singles off the album, whereas their original studio versions were overlooked.
-"Lookin Back" was released as a single in 1971 but had very short lived success as it was not on an actual Seger album.
+"Lookin' Back" was released as a single in 1971 but had very short lived success as it was not on an actual Seger album.
 It was originally performed by Seger's first band, The Bob Seger System, whereas the Live Bullet version featured The Silver Bullet Band.

 Two of the songs on the album are actually medleys.
 "Bo Diddley" is a medley of "Bo Diddley" and "Who Do You Love?", while "Let It Rock" is a medley of "Let It Rock" and "Little Queenie" with some minor lyrical changes.
-Additionally, the tracks Travelin' Man and Beautiful Loser feature no audible pause between the two, and are played as a single medley (though the CD has a digital track marker for each).
+Additionally, the tracks "Travelin' Man" and "Beautiful Loser" feature no audible pause between the two, and are played as a single medley (though the CD has a digital track marker for each).
 As a result, many album-oriented rock and classic rock radio stations have played them together as a medley.